emecdelam/verlet_collisions/README.md

 If you have raylib installed, it should work

+Also this is made with an advanced camera movement system to allow the player to move aroud, simply use arrows and left click as well as page_up and down for height

 ## Verlet

 The solution is found using verlet collisions in O(n^2), there are some room left for improvement.